 The adherents of Kaar'heril believe that the kavkem-friendly pantheon of gods is gradually being replaced, and that Tkanetar and Terenyira are both havnateha.
-She believes Valcen is Q'ur - the hypothesized third counterpart to the triad Evenatra, Maenona and Garukaron.
+She believed Valcen is Q'ur - the hypothesized third counterpart to the triad Evenatra, Maenona and Garukaron.

 Ryrha is an NPC, but is not for adoption (though you're welcome to play her in individual sessions if you feel sufficiently equipped to do so).
 She's been played by Dread so far.

-Tanak is one of the Nayabaru in the Baishar arc.
+Tanak is one of the Nayabaru in the Torunyema arc.
 He can be considered a kind of body guard to the members of the Torunyema project - a job he does gladly despite having to pay babysitter for kavkema, since he finds the drama that crops up occasionally quite delightful to watch.
 He can be considered a mixture of genuinely, loyally dedicated to his purpose and a mere sadistic onlooker.